-The Northern Circuit is 835 years old dating back to 1176 when King Henry II sent his judges on Circuit to do justice in his name.
+The Northern Circuit is 840 years old dating back to 1176 when King Henry II sent his judges on Circuit to do justice in his name.
 The Circuit encompassed the whole of the North of England but was divided in 1876.
 That part to the west of the Pennines retained the old name and the land to the east became the territory of the North Eastern Circuit.
 Both Circuits have much in common and happily have maintained strong links.
+Since 2005 the Circuit has been strengthened by the welcome addition of members of the Chester Bench and Bar.

 In 1876, 62 members of the Bar had chambers on the Circuit.
 There were 29 in Liverpool, 32 in Manchester and just one in Preston.
 Now we are over 1100 strong, 1250 if you count the judges and those who have retired.